RowanPWLab/smart-signs/README.md

 # Work in Progress Programs
 ## Event Listing
 This program currently is set up to pull data from the IEEE calender, however needs to be adjusted to then take the data and display it on to a layout.

-# Doing:
-- A housing must be made to hold the screen and imx7.d that can be mounted on a wall and plugged into a power socket.
-- Combine Navigation and Idle State programs

 # What needs to be done?
 - Finished navigation paths must be added to the navigation system switch statements.